blyatcolor-sudo/SkidMenu/README.md

 **Created by SNOWHAXX**

-**Current build:** `1.0.1` (Unstable)
+**Current build:** `1.0.2` (Unstable)

-> This build is labeled Unstable.
+> This build is labeled Stable.
+That tho doesnt mean that nothing will break.
+It just means that no errors occured while playing for long time.
 Some functions may break mid-game, cause disconnects, or behave unexpectedly.
 This is normal given how many features are packed in.

 ## Use this responsibly